Luo Hanbowen

-Luo Hanbowen (罗涵博文; born 26 August 2000), known as Luo Qisheng (罗淇升) prior to 2018, is a Chinese footballer currently playing as a right-back for Chinese football club Wuxi Wugou.
+Luo Hanbowen (罗涵博文; born 26 August 2000), known as Luo Qisheng (罗淇升) prior to 2018, is a Chinese footballer currently playing as a right-back for Chinese football club Lanzhou Longyuan Athletic.

 Club career

 Luo began his footballing career in the Evergrande Football School, where he captained his age-group's side in the school's Spanish campus.
 He was promoted to the Guangzhou team in 2019.
 In February 2020, while still in the Guangzhou youth team, he was the victim of phone fraud, and his family lost money as a result.

 Having failed to establish himself in the Guangzhou first team, he left the club ahead of the 2021 season, dropping down to play for amateur side Guangxi Huaqiangu.
 He returned to professional football for 2022, joining China League Two side Dongguan United, where he would go on to make thirteen appearances, scoring once.

 In March 2023, Luo moved to Croatia to join second tier side Hrvatski Dragovoljac, stating that he wanted to improve his technical and tactical skills.
 Having made two substitute appearances, he started two last league games against BSK Bijelo Brdo on 26 May 2023 and Orijent on 3 June 2023.

 After four appearances with Hrvatski Dragovoljac, Luo moved to Spain to join Tercera División side Racing Rioja in December 2023.
 He returned to China after sixteen appearances with Racing Rioja, joining China League Two side Nantong Haimen Codion in June 2024.